 The Liaison coordinates the NARST Sponsored Sessions at NSTA conferences as outlined in the MOU between the two organizations.
-The NARST Research Committee (usually by way of the Research to Practice Subcommittee) reviews and selects NARST-sponsored Sessions for the NSTA national conferences each year.
-The NARST Liaison communicates selections to the NSTA Conference Planning Team to provide 10 sessions for the national conference.
+The NARST Research Committee (usually by way of the Research to Practice Subcommittee) reviews and selects NARST-sponsored Sessions for the NSTA national conferences each year, if necessary, when there are more proposals than slots available.